 - 4.1 Regular Meetings.
 Regular meetings of the Board of Regents shall be held quarterly at such time and place as a majority of the Board shall determine. - 4.2 Special Called Meetings.
-Special called meetings of the Board may be called by the Chairman, by a majority of the members of the Board, or by a unanimous vote of members of the Local Committee.
+Special called meetings of the Board may be called by the Chairman or by a majority of the members of the Board.
 Business not stated in the agenda for a special called meeting may be transacted only by consent of a majority of the members of the Board.
 Telephone conference meetings, as permitted by statute, may be used for called meetings.

-&lt;sup>4Government Code, Chapter 551.
+4Government Code, Chapter 551.